 Therefore, it can be self-limiting - focusing on what we can’t do instead of the things we can and leading us to avoid activities that could make us feel worse but may very well help us in terms of giving us more energy and improving our mood.
 For instance, we may choose to save spoons by not joining our friends for lunch or going on a much-needed walk.

 Recent research "demonstrated that on mornings when patients catastrophized more than usual about their pain in the day ahead, they spent more time in sedentary behavior and engaged in fewer minutes of moderate to vigorous physical activity that day.
 Cross-day lagged analyses further showed that the effect of morning pain catastrophizing on subsequent sedentary behavior extended to the next day.
 More time spent in sedentary behavior, in turn, contributed to greater pain catastrophizing the next morning" (Zhaoyang et al 2020).

-Who wants to wake each day thinking you're limited to what you can do?
-I tend to see things more positive.
+Who wants to wake up each day thinking you're limited in what you can do?
+I tend to see things more positively.